Doctors may suggest surgery to improve bladder control if other treatments have failed.

-Surgery helps stress urinary incontinence and it has proven to be very effective.
+Surgery helps stress urinary incontinence.
 The best surgical procedures improve or cure the incontinence associated with coughing, laughing, sneezing, and exercise in about 85% of women.
-When mixed incontinence or a component of urge incontinence is also present, the surgical success rate for complete bladder control is reduced because these procedures are not designed to treat the urge incontinence component.
+However, the success rate for mixed incontinence, a combination of stress and urge incontinence, is lower.
+The reason is that current surgical procedures are not designed to treat the urge incontinence component.

 - Incontinence symptoms are bothersome.